-Everybody has those days when identifying-depression-warning-signs_blogthey feel down in the dumps.
+Everybody has those days when they feel down in the dumps.
 But it's important to know the difference between a few glum days and signs of something more serious.
 It's important to recognize the warning signs of depression, so that you know when you should seek diagnosis and treatment from your doctor or urge a friend to get the help he or she needs.

 The National Institute of Mental Health explains some of the major symptoms of depression and its presentation.
 Symptoms can come in emotional, mental, and physical forms.